WOWRainbowUI/RainbowUI-Retail/AddOns/ButtonForge/ReadMe.txt

 History:
+13-May-2024		v1.2.2.6 - Better support potions of different quality tiers (use item link to trigger instead of item name, and show the quality overlay on buttons)
 10-May-2024		v1.2.2.5 - Updated Interface version to 100207
 						   Replaced several instances of deprecated api calls in anticipation of TWW (affecting Auras and Items mostly) 23-Mar-2024		v1.2.2.4 - Updated Interface version to 100206